Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$

-The sample was synthesized by solid state reaction from the oxide precursors Ho$_2$O$_3$ and RuO$_2$, with a small excess (5\% mol) of RuO$_2$ following Ref. \onlinecite{Gaultois2013}.
-The powders were finely ground, pressed in a pellet and reacted at 1000 $^{\circ}$C in air for 48 h, then 1100$^{\circ}$C in a platinum tube inside an evacuated sealed silica tube for 12 days with intermediate grindings.
-An X-ray diffraction analysis of the crystal structure post synthesis revealed the presence of 1.58 \% of Ho$_{2}$O$_{3}$, visible as small peaks in neutron diffractogram (see Fig. \ref{Fig_diffraction}b).
+The sample was synthesized by solid state reaction from the oxide precursors Ho$_2$O$_3$ and RuO$_2$, with a small excess (5\% mol) of RuO$_2$ following Ref. \onlinecite{Gaultois2013} (See Supplementary Material \cite{supmat}).
+An X-ray diffraction analysis of the crystal structure post synthesis revealed the presence of Ho$_{2}$O$_{3}$ and RuO$_2$, visible as small peaks in neutron diffractograms (see Fig. \ref{Fig_diffraction}b).
 Magnetometry measurements were performed on a MPMS VSM squid magnetometer between 2 and 300 K and SQUID magnetometers equipped with a dilution refrigerator developed at the Institut N\'eel between 70 mK and 4.2 K \cite{Paulsen2001}.
-Specific heat measurements were performed on a PPMS apparatus between 350 mK and 300 K. Neutron diffraction measurements were performed on D1B - CRG@ILL \cite{doi_D1B} and WISH@ISIS \cite{doi_WISH,Chapon2011}.
-Inelastic neutron scattering measurements were performed on LET@ISIS \cite{doi_LET1,doi_LET2} (See Supplementary Material \cite{supmat}).
+Specific heat measurements were performed on a PPMS apparatus between 350 mK and 300 K. Neutron diffraction measurements were performed on D1B - CRG@ILL \cite{doi_D1B}, WISH@ISIS \cite{doi_WISH,Chapon2011} as well as D007@ILL with XYZ polarization analysis \cite{doi_D7,Nilsen2020}.
+Inelastic neutron scattering measurements were performed on LET@ISIS \cite{doi_LET1,doi_LET2,supmat}.

-Specific heat measurements show a transition at 95~K \cite{supmat} consistently with previous studies \cite{Ito2001,Bansal2002}.
+Specific heat measurements show a transition at 95~K \cite{supmat} consistent with previous studies \cite{Ito2001,Bansal2002}, but which is not apparent in magnetization measurements \cite{supmat}.
 In Fig.~\ref{Fig_diffraction}a we show neutron scattering data at 31 K which highlights the Ru ordering.
 The magnetic structure was previously interpreted as ferromagnetic, belonging to the $\Gamma_9$ spin ice state \cite{Wiebe2004}.
 However, such an ordering would be characterised by a Bragg peak at the $(002)$ position \cite{Petit2017}, indicated by the blue arrow.
-Our data which profits from better statistics does not resolve this peak and in its absence peaks at the $(111)$ and $(220)$ positions are consistent with an easy-plane $Q=0$ state belonging to the $\Gamma_5$ representation (See Fig. \ref{Fig_structure}b), as reported in other pyrochlore ruthenates \cite{Ito2001,Taira2003}.
+Our data which profits from better statistics does not resolve this peak.
+In its absence, peaks at the $(111)$ and $(220)$ positions are consistent with an easy-plane $Q=0$ state belonging to the $\Gamma_5$ representation (See Fig. \ref{Fig_structure}b), as reported in other pyrochlore ruthenates \cite{Ito2001,Taira2003}.
 Note that the exact spin configuration within the $\Gamma_5$ manifold cannot be obtained from powder neutron diffraction \cite{Poole2007}.
-The intensity of the magnetic peaks saturates below $75$~K and a Rietveld refinement gives an ordered ruthenium moment of around $1.2~\mu_{\rm B}$.
+The intensity of the magnetic peaks saturates below $75$~K and a Rietveld refinement gives an ordered ruthenium moment of around $1.2 \pm 0.2~\mu_{\rm B}$.